openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/object_detection_sample_ssd/README.md

 ## Running

-Run the application with the -h option to see the usage message:
+Run the application with the <code>-h</code> option to see the usage message:

 ```
-python3 object_detection_sample_ssd.py -h
+python object_detection_sample_ssd.py -h
 ```

 Usage message: